 I wasted months of stopping & starting, frustrated at the machine’s limitations, and not knowledgeable enough to understand when it was me or the machine.
 If I hadn’t grown up around sewing, I surely would have given up!
-While vintage machines might be heavier, sturdier, more well made, they can also be finicky and expensive to fix at a shop.
+While vintage machines might be heavier, sturdier, more well made, they can also be finicky and expensive to fix at a shop (emphasis on the can!
+I know they can also be wonderful and well made and totally worth it).
 It pained me to stop using my handmedown Kenmore, but I think my Grandma would be happier that I’ve truly learned how to love sewing, by letting go of her machine.

 So what do I think a beginner should do in the vintage sewing machine vs new debate?

 I think the best case scenario is shopping with a local dealer or buying from a trusted reseller who can show you the ropes in person.
 Not only does this cut down on packaging, it keeps your money in your local economy!
 You’ll have someone who you can go back to with questions, who can tell you to just change the needle instead of taking it in for a full cleaning.